Little Mac: Appearances

 Little Mac first appeared in the arcade video game Punch-Out!! as an unnamed boxer.
 He would later get his name in the NES game Mike Tyson's Punch Out!!, the third game in the series and his third appearance.
 He has appeared as the main protagonist in every Punch-Out!! game since.
 His next appearance was in Super Punch-Out!! for the Super NES, which gave him a drastically different design.
 Most recently in his series, he appeared in the Wii video game Punch-Out!!.
 The Wii game adds a multi-player mode, where a second player can take control of an alternate Mac.
 In this mode, either player can transform into Giga Mac, a larger and more powerful version of Mac.
 Giga Mac's name was planned to be "Big Mac" in keeping with the "little" in Little Mac's name, but this was changed to avoid comparison to McDonald's Big Mac.

 Little Mac has made multiple cameo appearances.
 His first was in the GameCube version of Fight Night Round 2, where his SNES incarnation is featured as a playable character alongside the ability to play the entire SNES game.
 He appeared in the Wii video game Captain Rainbow, which featured a variety of obscure Nintendo characters, as an "overweight has-been".
 Mac also appeared as an Assist Trophy in Super Smash Bros.
 Brawl, assisting players who summoned him.
 Little Mac joined the playable roster in Super Smash Bros. for Nintendo 3DS and Wii U, where he is a fighter who is fast and strong on the ground, but is substantially weaker in the air.
 A mechanic unique to Little Mac is the Power Meter, drawn from the arcade titles, which builds as Mac deals and receives damage.
 When the meter is full, Mac gains access to the K.O.
 Uppercut.
 Little Mac makes a return appearance in Super Smash Bros.
 Ultimate.

 Little Mac is also featured as the protagonist in the Punch-Out!! stories featured in Valiant Comics' Nintendo Comics System.
 He appears in the stories "The First Fight", "Outsiders", and "Fox and Hounds."
 Mac also makes a cameo in the prologue short of the Captain N comic books.

+Little Mac has made cameos in Illumination's Super Mario movies.
+In The Super Mario Bros.
+Movie, he and other Punch Out!! boxers appear on pictures seen on the wall of a Brooklyn restaurant called "Punch-Out Pizzeria."
+In The Super Mario Galaxy Movie, he and Doc Louis are shown training during the montage where Yoshi explores New York.